redbadger/website-honestly/docs/environment-variables.md

 In order to update the `.env` file to the latest version use the command `make update-secrets`.
 If you make your own changes to the `.env` that need to be added to the project blackbox then use the command `make edit-secrets`.
-This will open the decrypted `.env` in your terminal `EDITOR` for you to mage changes to before encrypting it and pushing the the project blackbox for distribution.
+This will open the decrypted `.env` in your terminal `EDITOR` for you to make changes to before encrypting it and pushing the the project blackbox for distribution.

 * `ENVIRONMENT_NAME`